 This is important: Compare the personality/mind/self complex of the avatar and the Purusha (intelligent core of reality), Mahat (infinitely present) and Avyakta (potential) of Source.
 I describe a life field in the Implicit Cosmology as the basic building block of reality.
 As such, there are life fields and the expressions of life fields.

-Source’s life field represents the realty field and it is based on what Source understands of itself.
+Source’s life field represents the reality field and it is based on what Source understands of itself.
 Our life field is an aspect of Source.
-This means we are functionally “inside” Source’s life field, but our reality is defined by our worldview and that is our life field.
+This means we are functionally inside Source’s life field, but our reality is defined by our worldview and that is our life field.

-The description of Source and the description of Self as the charioteer, in the Katha Upanishad, both describe the same functional areas.
-Let us say that a life field consists of the purpose functional area (Purusha for Source and the intelligent core of Personality for our life field) the experiencer functional area (Mahat of Source and conscious self of our life field) and the perception/expression functional areas (Avyakta of Source and normally unconscious mind of our life field).
+The description of Source and the description of Self as the charioteer, in the Katha Upanishad, describe the same functional areas.
+Let us say that a life field consists of the Purpose Functional Area (Purusha for Source and the intelligent core of Personality for our life field) the experiencer functional area (Mahat of Source and conscious self of our life field) and the perception/expression functional areas (Avyakta of Source and normally unconscious mind of our life field).

 The reason this is important is that I arrived at this model based on current science and lessons from transcommunication.
 It agrees with the model offered in the Katha Upanishad and probably offered by Hermes 6,000 years ago.